Ghormeh Sabzi ~ Persian Herb Stew

 In the mean time I just wanted to roll down my chair and hide under the table, or better yet for the ground to open and for me to melt away.
 I just kept my head down and completely avoided making eye contact with the waiter.
 Seriously, how dare he insult my people’s food like this?!!

 The food came and The Sous Chef ate the first spoonful of Ghormeh Sabzi and his eyes widened in delight.
 He ate the entire bowl spoonful after spoonful along with onion layers with much gusto.
 I just watched him eat and shook my head in disbelief.
-And to top it all off he even ordered a glass of Dough for himself after having tasted mine.
-Oh my what an experience that was!
+And to top it all off he even ordered a glass of Doogh for himself after having tasted mine.
+Oh my, what an experience that was!
 He should seriously consider himself lucky that I continued going out with him after his shenanigans!

 Now onto our recipe!
 Let me begin by saying that this recipe is the first of a few as far as Ghormeh Sabzi is concerned.
 There are a variety of recipes for this dish.
 Some people only use herbs, some people use leeks, and others use spinach in this dish.
 Today’s recipe is made in the most simplistic form of it: with herbs only.